IQAndreas/blog.iqandreas.com/source/_posts/2013-11-17-how-to-move-tags.markdown

 categories: [git]
 ---

 Say you already added a tag, but later realized that it was in the wrong place, or perhaps you needed to add a few more last-minute commits.
-How would you go about moving it?
+How would you go about moving it?<!-- more -->

 **Unrelated but important side note:** Since you are tagging in Git, [you are using the `-a` flag, right?](http://www.rockstarprogrammer.org/post/2008/oct/16/git-tag-does-wrong-thing-default/)